When a couple has been married for quite some time, they may experience some changes and intimacy problems in a relationship.

 They may get too busy with their work and other daily responsibilities, and that may lead the other partner to feel neglected.

-When a couple does not get to spend enough quality time together, then intimacy issues in relationships will surely arise.
+When a couple does not get to spend enough quality time together, then intimacy issues in relationships can arise.

-Here are some ways on how to deal with intimacy disorder and how to overcome intimacy issues.
+Here are some ways on how to deal with intimacy problems and how to overcome intimacy issues.

-Expectations are a part and parcel fo every relationship, and the fulfillment that you may or may not get from a relationship is highly contingent on how good you and your partner are at meeting each other’s expectations.
+Expectations are part and parcel of every relationship.
+The fulfillment that you may or may not get from a relationship is highly contingent on how good you and your partner are at meeting each other’s expectations.

-Physical intimacy issues or sexual intimacy issues in marriage happen when couples have different expectations of each other.
-Sometimes, someone in the relationship may want sex more than the other.
+Physical intimacy issues or sexual intimacy issues in marriage can happen when couples have different expectations.
+Sometimes, someone in the relationship may want more physical closeness than the other.